Ludlow man arrested on child enticement charge

 LUDLOW, Mass.
-(WWLP)– The Ludlow Police Department has made an arrest in a child enticement case.
+(WWLP)– The Ludlow Police Department has arrested in a child enticement case.

 According to Ludlow Police Chief Daniel Valadas, around noon on Saturday, January 6, 2024 officers were called for a report of a man watching two young girls.
 Police found Michael Wilson, 35, of Ludlow, sitting in a gray Toyota Camry, parked facing eastbound in the westbound lane in front of 65 East Street, blocking the travel lane.

-Police say that Wilson is alleged to have watched the two girls as they bought items at Walgreens at 54 East Street, approached them in the parking lot and tried to get them into his car.
-The girls left and told their parents who were nearby, who called police.
+Police say that Wilson is alleged to have watched the two girls as they bought items at Walgreens at 54 East Street, approached them in the parking lot, and tried to get them into his car.
+The girls left and told their parents who were nearby, who called the police.

 Wilson was arrested on the following charges: